freqtrade/freqtrade/docs/backtesting.md

 This will download ticker data for all the currency pairs you defined in `pairs.json`.

-- To use a different folder than the exchange specific default, use `--export user_data/data/some_directory`.
+- To use a different folder than the exchange specific default, use `--datadir user_data/data/some_directory`.
 - To change the exchange used to download the tickers, use `--exchange`.
 Default is `bittrex`.
 - To use `pairs.json` from some other folder, use `--pairs-file some_other_dir/pairs.json`.
 - To download ticker data for only 10 days, use `--days 10`.
 - Use `--timeframes` to specify which tickers to download.
 Default is `--timeframes 1m 5m` which will download 1-minute and 5-minute tickers.
+- To use exchange, timeframe and list of pairs as defined in your configuration file, use the `-c/--config` option.
+With this, the script uses the whitelist defined in the config as the list of currency pairs to download data for and does not require the pairs.json file.
+You can combine `-c/--config` with other options.

 For help about backtesting usage, please refer to [Backtesting commands](#backtesting-commands).